firebolt-dev/firebolt/NOTES.md

 ### Todos

+- .firebolt structure
+  - instead of public, use a public prefix like /\_firebolt/\* for client bundles
 - [done] global styles in Document
 - [done] rename Shell to Loading
 - [done] use a flat pages folder with files like blog.$postId+.js etc